Top White Granite Colors in 2021 – Updated July 2021

-There’s a reason why the words “white granite” and “dream kitchen” so often go hand in hand.
-If you’ve been fantasizing about white granite countertops, you’re sure to find just the right elegant and enduring shadeamong these 12 trending colors.
+There’s a reason why the words “white granite” and “dream kitchen” often go hand in hand.
+If you’ve been fantasizing about white granite countertops, you’re sure to find just the right elegant and enduring shade among these 12 trending colors.

-White Granite slabs at Arch City Granite in St. Louis, MO
+White Granite Slabs at Arch City Granite in St. Louis, Missouri

-At Arch City Granite & Marble, Inc., we strive to provide you with the best selection of granite slabs including all the popular white granite colors described above.
-Selecting right granite color for your project may sometimes be stressful, our project managers will work with you to find the right countertop for your home.
+At Arch City Granite & Marble, Inc., we strive to provide you with the best selection of granite slabs, including all the popular white granite colors described above.
+Selecting the right granite color for your project isn’t always easy, but our project managers will work with you to find the right countertop for your home.

-Arch City Granite is one of the very few granite showrooms in St. Louis, MO that not only stocks over 100 colors of granite, quartz, marble, soapstone, but we also offer full service countertops fabrication and installation to St. Louis home owners.
+Arch City Granite is one of the very few granite showrooms in St. Louis that stocks over 100 colors of granite, quartz, marble and soapstone.
+We also offer full-service countertops fabrication and installation to St. Louis homeowners.

-When you want the best in kitchen countertops, you need Arch City Granite.
+When you want the best kitchen countertops, you need Arch City Granite.